 - It's usually formal, obvious, and comes with a uniform, a title and a job description.

-Status power can be understood as “membership” in a group that holds power, typically a majority or people with “privilege”.
-We believe that a discussion about ‘intersectionality’ is fundamentally a discussion about power - particularly status power.
+Can be understood as “membership” in a group that holds power, typically a majority or people with “privilege”.
+A discussion about ‘intersectionality’ is fundamentally a discussion about power - particularly status power.

 Below are a few different types of status power, including our perspective (in parentheses) as to what might be considered the “up power” status in each type listed below (and this certainly isn’t an exhaustive list).